mtbsteve/ROSJoyController/README.md

 ## Getting Started
-Download Android Studio 3.2.0 or higher and then use it to build the project files into an .apk file If you are on your Android device, you can directly download the ROSJoyController.apk file.
+Download Android Studio 3.2.0 or higher and then use it to build the project files into an .apk file If you are on your Android device, you can directly download the ROSJoyController.apk file from here: https://github.com/mtbsteve/ROSJoyController/raw/master/app/release/app-release.apk
 On the host computer, you need to have ROS Kinetic or Melodic installed.
 In addition, you are required to install rosbridge (see http://wiki.ros.org/rosbridge_suite)

 ## Instructions: